AdobeDocs/experience-manager-65.en/help/sites-deploying/expiration-static-objects.md

 >[!CAUTION]
 >
->You must be careful when you define the time period during which an object is considered to be up-to-date.
+>Be careful when you define the time period during which an object is considered to be up-to-date.
 As there is *no check until the specified time period has expired*, the client can end up presenting old content from the cache.

 1. **For an Author instance:**